 - Air dry.
 Avoid machine drying your shoes to minimize damage to them!

-If you don’t have the Laundress on hand (tho I highly recommend keeping it around for all sorts of garment stains), several of you in my DMs also swear by mixing a little Tide laundry detergent with hot water and then using it to scrub, or using Oxiclean or Branch Basics.
+If you don’t have the Laundress on hand, several of you in my DMs also swear by mixing a little Tide laundry detergent with hot water and then using it to scrub, or using Oxiclean or Branch Basics.

 2. Rubber Shoes